timnazar/Dona/README.md

-# KintsugiKit
+# Doná
-is a UI library based on Apple's UIKit
+is a library based on Apple's UIKit which helps you to create your own declarative UI.